Updated April 2026 18 min read

 Even if a DIY route arrives, the UK would probably keep firm conditions: a wattage cap around 600W to 800W, certified inverters only, a compliant and RCD-protected socket and circuit, DNO notification under G98, and a ban on adaptors and extension-lead chains.
 So DIY would mean "buy a certified kit and follow the label", not "plug anything in anywhere".

 An honest scenario.
 Imagine two tenants with the same 800W kit.
 In a modern flat with RCD protection on every circuit, the certification route could be genuinely plug-and-register: connect to a compliant socket, notify the DNO, done.
 In a 1965 flat that has never been rewired and has no RCD on the kitchen ring, a certified kit still would not make that old circuit safe, so an electrician would be needed first, to add protection.
+(See how RCBO protection works in a plug-in solar home.)
 Many older UK homes fall into the second case, so a DIY route would not be uniformly DIY.

 None of this is settled.
 As of 22 May 2026 the UK Government has not confirmed a DIY route, a mechanism, or a date, so the compliant route today remains a CPS-registered electrician with a hardwired connection.
 But the direction of travel is real, and it is genuine cause for optimism.
 We track it on the BSI 2026 Tracker.